WindMillCode/vscode-extension-libraries/windmillcode-extension-pack-0/README.md

   * fixed and isses with scss for where you had to manually fixed the $i v 0.5.9
-  * fixed an error with the testng vscode script
+  * fixed an error with the testng vscode script v 0.6.0
+  * added yarn_install_specifc_packages.ps1 so that a user can manage specified package in an application